-Like his earlier book Chanakaya Chants, this book also follows two parallel stories, one in the past in the times of Krishna and one in the current day.
-Though the parallels end there, in this book the stories are not really parallel.
-Ancient tale is an abridged version of Krishna’s story while the modern tale is about the search for a historical key that would lead to a secret that the scientific, archeological and many other research communities seem to be working on.
-The story has been attempted as a thriller, has its own series of revealing secrets, murders and lot of gyaan in between them.
+Like his earlier book Chanakaya Chants, this book The Krishna Key also follows two parallel stories.
+One in the past in the times of Krishna.
+And one in the current day.
+Though the parallels end there.
+In this book, the stories are not really parallel.
+The ancient tale is an abridged version of Krishna’s story.
+While the modern tale is about the search for a historical key that would lead to a secret that the scientific, archeological and many other research communities seem to be working on.
+The story has been attempted as a thriller, has its own series of revealing secrets, murders.
+And a lot of Gyan in between them.

-The good part of the book is it talks about many scientific facts from our ancient theories that are now being accepted and acknowledged by modern scientists.
-It introduces you to lot of symbology in ancient Indian art and mythology.
-It brings together the various disciplines that probably existed as integrated discipline in ancient India, but are many different independent streams in modern world that usually fail to talk to each other.
-It looks at the map of India from various angles and brings out the significance of many places that we only thought as religious places.
-Author talks about the mythology or the ancient history as much as he tells about the new age studies to discover the secrets of the past.
+The good part of the book The Krishna Key is it talks about many scientific facts from our ancient theories that are now being accepted and acknowledged by modern scientists.
+It introduces you to a lot of symbology in ancient Indian art and mythology.
+It brings together the various disciplines that probably existed as an integrated discipline in ancient India.
+But are many different independent streams in the modern world that usually fail to talk to each other.
+It looks at the map of India from various angles.
+And brings out the significance of many places that we only thought as religious places.
+The author talks about the mythology or the ancient history.
+As much as he tells about the new age studies to discover the secrets of the past.
 There is some common knowledge here and a lot of not so common one.

 I enjoyed the non-fiction bits of the story, as the subjects are of my interest.
 The story disappoints big time this time.